 Studies show that regular attendance at HIV support groups can improve the well-being and quality of life of people living with HIV/AIDS.
 Our education and support groups address specific HIV/AIDS wellness-related topics or target special populations of people living with HIV/AIDS.
 Support and Education Groups are not exclusive to MetroHealth patients.
 All people living with HIV/AIDS are welcome.

-Compass Services is made possible through the generosity of The DBJ Foundation.
+Compass Services is made possible through the generosity of The DBJ Foundation, Ryan White Part A, and other generous donors.